 6) Smoother peak times

 Big spikes in call volume can be stressful.
-How do you cope when you don’t have enough agents to deal with the amount of calls?
+So how do you cope when you don’t have enough customer advisors to cope with the amount of calls?

-While this might help to cope with calls during peak times, those same agents will be left sitting idle when call volume reduces.
+While this might help to cope with calls during peak times, those same hires will be left sitting idle when call volume reduces.

-When they know there are lots of customers waiting on hold, they might rush their current interaction and not provide the level of customer service expected by your organisation.
+When they know there are lots of customers waiting on hold, they might rush their current interaction and not provide the level of customer service expected by your brand.

 7) Shorter call duration

-With a bit of background on the customer, the agent can prepare for the call back and have one or multiple solutions ready to present to the customer.
+With a bit of background on the customer, the agent can prepare for the callback and have one or multiple solutions ready to present to the customer.

-You can ask customers to fill out their reason for calling alongside their contact information, or just simply ask for their name and phone number.
+You can ask customers to fill out their reason for calling alongside their contact information, or just simply ask for their name and number.